miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 This is an unofficial patch for Vampire: The Masquerade - Bloodlines by Troika Games.
 It's a cumulative patch containing all the previous releases and works with retail and downloadable versions of any kind as the Troika Games official patch 1.2 is included.
-But it shouldn't be mixed together with any big Bloodlines mods and applying it to an international version will revert all localizations back to English!
+It runs out of a subfolder so other mods can be run in parallel but applying it to an international version will revert all localizations back to English!

 The default Basic Patch fixes multiple bugs and restores only little